um8ra/movie_edge/README.txt

 ===Execution===

 See step 5 and 6 in the "Installation" (not detailed) version.
 When you navigate to the pages, that's it!
+See the demo video if unclear... or just go to the rockofmaine site.